hdezerto/rleai_project/notes.md

 	- Grade E/C: compare proprioceptive vs exteroceptive both trained with noisy/partial info.
 	- Grade A: train teacher with noise-FREE/priviledge info, use it to train student with noisy/partial info.
 Compare this student with a policy trained directly with noisy/partial info (same exteroceptive policy trained in Grade E/C, right?)
 (this is what the current code implements)

-# TO DO
-- Exteroceptive flag is implemented, just implement the actual exteroceptive extraction method.
-- Integrate knee collision.
-- Train the models.
-- Student teacher approach.

 # NOTES